version française:

 François Mitterrand, Marianne, Raymond Barre, Jacques Chirac)

-Anaesthetic inebriation, the sensory brain’s disconnection with the emotional brain, would thus not only draw attention to the material and exogenous cause of laughter, but would equally reveal its function.
-(Moreover, in a way that it would not be necessary to presume the existence of a specific laughter-hormone, as the professor of medicine at the University of François Rabelais de Tours did, which he called “rabelaisine”, as if this was a simple consequence of an adaptive and circumstantial disjonction with the primary aim of preparing the body to cope with pain).
-In this positive perspective, we could understand laughter, the “repressed energy which suddenly frees itself” according to the definition of Raymond Devos, which relaxes vital tension (and in ordinary manner symbolizes the action of “relaxation”), not only as a homeostatic correction resulting form a natural absorption of the cerebral analgesics produced in a dangerous situation, but, starting from its effects, in its objective function of adapting to reality.
-The expulsive spasm, the explosion which characterizes laughter – Novalis noted the analogy of laughter and electric sparks – how it burns the toxins of stress and re-establishes the neuro-vegetative equilibrium by the parasympathetic – as sedative, temporising, antalgic, anaesthetic – correction, to the detriment of sympathetic which is in charge of action.
+Anaesthetic inebriation, the sensory brains disconnection with the emotional brain, would thus not only draw attention to the material and exogenous cause of laughter, but would equally reveal its function.
+(Moreover, in a way that it would not be necessary to presume the existence of a specific laughter-hormone, as the professor of medicine at the University of François Rabelais de Tours did, which he called rabelaisine, as if this was a simple consequence of an adaptive and circumstantial disjonction with the primary aim of preparing the body to cope with pain).
+In this positive perspective, we could understand laughter, the repressed energy which suddenly frees itself according to the definition of Raymond Devos, which relaxes vital tension (and in ordinary manner symbolizes the action of relaxation), not only as a homeostatic correction resulting form a natural absorption of the cerebral analgesics produced in a dangerous situation, but, starting from its effects, in its objective function of adapting to reality.
+The expulsive spasm, the explosion which characterizes laughter Novalis noted the analogy of laughter and electric sparks how it burns the toxins of stress and re-establishes the neuro-vegetative equilibrium by the parasympathetic as sedative, temporising, antalgic, anaesthetic correction, to the detriment of sympathetic which is in charge of action.

 The original signification of laughter is revealed in its paradoxical but necessary function of adapting to reality and in its role in learning, as suggested by ontogenesis and phylogenesis.
 The play of laughter an adult undertakes with a small child is clearly a function of his ability to respond, of the maturation of his neurosensory and expressive equipment.
-First of all, allowing the child to find his corporal entity
+First of all, allowing the child to find his corporal entity (la petite bête qui monte

 In evolutionary terms, laughter is associated with play in relation to discovery and learning.
 It is precisely in this environment where ethology managed to establish the likely origin of laughter in primates (Van Hoof, 1972 and 1978).
 In the animal kingdom playing obviously seems to be a privilege of the young.
 In the relationship between a mother and her child or between the young ones, the primates regularly use mimics, that we anthropomorphistically would qualify as "grins", which (in Huxley's terms) look like a ritualisation indicating the playful intentions of the proposed interaction to the congener.
-If the euphoria of laughter, like that of play, equals insensitivity to the reality as it has been described, the signs of this insensitivity – showing the teeth: vide infra – could reveal this point.
+If the euphoria of laughter, like that of play, equals insensitivity to the reality as it has been described, the signs of this insensitivity showing the teeth: vide infra could reveal this point.
 Such exchange of signs, following the "provocation for laughter" is generally practised by man.
 At a stop, the young driver of a "bush-taxi" pinches his mate's mango as he was just about to take a bite.
-By laughing loudly and baring his teeth
+By laughing loudly and baring his teeth he communicates to his friend the playful character of this snatch.
+To not be put offside or to be blamed for lacking a sense of humour, his friend has no other choice but to laugh in turn.
+The analytical brain of mammals is also characterized by the open programmes of learning as well as by a rather long neoteinia.
+It is by imitation and play that a young one assimilates the techniques of nourishment, hunting, defence... and confronts life without a risk (at the sole risk of being corrected by words, by adults watching over his childish games and by the hard law of the reality).
+Action games generate modifications in the synaptic organisation of the cerebellum and in the distribution of muscular fibres (Byers and Walker, 1995).
+Chimpanzees, who have been deprived of playing (especially with objects, that is to say non-functional manipulations) turn out to be less competent in handling tools (Byrne, 1995).

-Reality is learned by a playful state of mind, a free try of “empty” situations, “for a laugh”, as a training.
-It’s “just for a laugh”, it’s not “for real”.
+Reality is learned by a playful state of mind, a free try of empty situations, for a laugh, as a training.
+Its just for a laugh, its not for real.
 The spectacle of an inadequate response which makes us laugh, takes us back to our childhood when we knew (nearly) nothing, to this green paradise of childishness, being immersed in an innocence that prepares us to face reality.
-With this surplus of liveliness, like a kid caping and taking his four hooves off the ground at the same time or a puppy tearing his master’s slippers in rags, a child is indefatigable and incorrigible : a child has to be rebuffed with a little bite or a flick, so that he learns and leaves you alone.
+With this surplus of liveliness, like a kid caping and taking his four hooves off the ground at the same time or a puppy tearing his masters slippers in rags, a child is indefatigable and incorrigible : a child has to be rebuffed with a little bite or a flick, so that he learns and leaves you alone.
 He whines a little and starts again five minutes later.
 According to a Japanese proverb it is as hopeless to hinder children from climbing than to hinder smoke from rising.
-The natural feature of childish play, associated with a carefree attitude and the joy of living, amazes us even more when we see children play in the streets of Third World
+The natural feature of childish play, associated with a carefree attitude and the joy of living, amazes us even more when we see children play in the streets of Third World towns, who seem to have

-towns, who seem to have… every reason to worry.
+every reason to worry.
 An original brotherhood can be found in the spirit of play and laughter.
-Children are programmed to learn and therefore to make mistakes and this probably explains why they have to be “blinded”, protected of the error and insensitive to it.
+Children are programmed to learn and therefore to make mistakes and this probably explains why they have to be blinded, protected of the error and insensitive to it.
 All things being equal.
 It is indeed obvious to say that a child cries more than an adult, but it is less so to state that he also laughs and plays more.
 Between the two heuristic rails enabling us to discover the world, an innocent cyclothymia of unwound parts and large sorrows, the world of a child is nothing but play, protected by an adult who comforts and looks after.
-A carefree and irresponsible state of mind, unawareness and “exhilaration” as well as insensitiveness; all these features of play and childish curiosity are needed to overcome the apprehension of the unknown – to discover.
+A carefree and irresponsible state of mind, unawareness and exhilaration as well as insensitiveness; all these features of play and childish curiosity are needed to overcome the apprehension of the unknown to discover.
 Playing teaches us to handle situations, of which we can make light afterwards.
 We must repeat, engrave the right response.
 But in order to do it, one should not beat about the bush.
-To learn, it is better to stay “in the bubble of the childhood”, away from the reality which obliges and imposes vigilance and seriousness.
-(The pleasure of laughter, the “euphoria” as noted by Freud in Der Witz und seine Beziehung zum Unbewussten, “the mood of our childhood”.)
+To learn, it is better to stay in the bubble of the childhood, away from the reality which obliges and imposes vigilance and seriousness.
+(The pleasure of laughter, the euphoria as noted by Freud in Der Witz und seine Beziehung zum Unbewussten, the mood of our childhood.)
 By play and laughter, as the incitement and the first step towards learning, we can observe the change from the passive to the active position: what amuses a little child is, in its turn, activated by him.
 Moreover, the comedy of a clown is especially aimed at children.
 A clown is an adult, who does everything wrong and against common sense making children laugh as they themselves know what common sense is.
 In the dialogue that is usually established between the artist and his public, it is the children who teach this ludicrous and likeable adult who plays the role of a child of the children.

 The Tickle Song